gatsinski/dev-guides/style-guide-linters-and-formatters.md

 ## Groovy

 Follow the official [style guide](http://groovy-lang.org/style-guide.html).
-There is no linter or formatter yet, so be careful while writing your code or reviewing someone else's.
+In addition, you can use [groovy-lint](https://github.com/nvuillam/npm-groovy-lint).

 ## Other languages